-Dr. Peter Hsu is the key contact of Bär & Karrer for the practice area of banking & insurance and he heads the insurance team.
-His work focuses on banking, insurance, investment funds, and financial market laws.
-He advises Swiss and foreign fintechs, banks, securities firms, insurers, and financial intermediaries such as payment service providers on regulatory, corporate, M&A and contract law matters as well as in the context of licensing and enforcement proceedings.
+Dr. Peter Ch.
+Hsu is the key contact of Bär & Karrer for the practice area of banking & insurance and heads the insurance team.
+His work focuses on banking, insurance, investment funds and financial market laws.
+He advises Swiss and foreign fintechs, banks, securities firms, insurers and financial intermediaries such as payment service providers on regulatory, corporate, M&A and contract law matters as well as in the context of licensing and enforcement proceedings.
 Moreover, he advises clients in corporate, M&A and financing transactions in other industry sectors.

-Bär & Karrer

-Brandschenkestrasse 90

-CH-8027 Zurich

-Switzerland

-Tel: +41 58 261 50 00
+Bär & Karrer Brandschenkestrasse 90 CH-8027 Zurich Switzerland Tel: +41 58 261 50 00

 Email: peter.hsu@baerkarrer.ch

 URL: www.baerkarrer.ch

-Bär & Karrer is a renowned Swiss law firm with more than 150 lawyers in Zurich, Geneva, Lugano and Zug.
+Bär & Karrer is a leading Swiss law firm with more than 170 lawyers in Zurich, Geneva, Lugano and Zug.
 Our core business is advising our clients on innovative and complex transactions and representing them in litigation, arbitration and regulatory proceedings.
 Our clients range from multinational corporations to private individuals in Switzerland and around the world.

-Most of our work has an international component.
-We have broad experience handling cross-border proceedings and transactions.
-Our extensive network consists of correspondent law firms which are all market leaders in their jurisdictions.
+We have offices in the German (Zurich and Zug), French (Geneva) and Italian (Lugano) speaking parts of Switzerland.
+While our Zurich office is our main location, all our offices provide the full range of legal services.
+We have an extensive international network of correspondent law firms, which are market leaders in their jurisdictions.
+Thanks to these close working relationships, we can seamlessly assist our clients on cross-border and international issues.

-$\label{parameters} B\"{a}r~\&~Karrer~was~repeatedly~awarded~Switzerland~Law~Firm~of~the~Year~by~the~most~important~international~legal~ranking~agencies~in~recent~years.$
+Bär & Karrer was repeatedly awarded "Switzerland Law Firm of the Year" by the most important international legal ranking agencies in recent years.